adamfowleruk/mljs/webserver/README.md

 ## Run the webserver

-1. In a terminal type: ./mljsserve
+1. In a terminal type: mljsserve

 ## View the application